Yearning for a Taste of the Holidays.

 2. In a large bowl, whisk together the flour, ground ginger, allspice, cinnamon, white pepper, mace, baking powder, baking soda, and salt.

 3. Place the butter and sugars in a large bowl.
 Using a stand mixer or hand mixer, cream on high speed until fluffy, about 3 minutes.
 Lower the speed to medium, add the egg, and mix until incorporated.
-Add the molasses and mix until incorporated.
+Add the molasses and mix until combined.

 4. Reduce the mixer speed to low and add one-third of the flour mixture.
 Add ¼ cup of the warm water and mix.
 Add another third of the flour, then the remaining ¼ cup warm water.
 Finish with the remaining flour (it’s important to end with the flour).